top of page

 How does a student prepare for the Royal Conservatory Exams?

-• Classical Guitar Levels 1 – 9
+• Classical Guitar, Levels Preparatory - ARCT

-• Piano Levels 1 – 4
+• Piano, Levels Preparatory - 4

-• Music Theory all Levels: Rudiments, Harmony & History
+• Music Theory, all Levels: Rudiments, Harmony & History

 I'm interested in Piano Lessons, can I use a Keyboard instead?

-Traditional acoustic pianos and weighted action digital pianos are the preferred instruments of choice for long term study of the piano.
-There are a range of options from $1,000 digital pianos from Costco to $5,000 brand new acoustic pianos.
+Traditional acoustic pianos and weighted-action digital pianos are the preferred instruments of choice for long term study of the piano.
+There is a range of options from $1,000 digital pianos from Costco to $5,000 brand new acoustic pianos.
 The reason Stephen recommends an acoustic/digital piano is for the real-life experience it gives; a keyboard isn’t weighted and thus when performing a student can be thrown off and play completely different.
 This can be a stressful experience for a student that can be avoided.

 However, understanding the financial and space considerations around purchasing a piano, a keyboard could be utilized short term for beginner students only.
 If the student wishes to pursue RCM certifications, then upgrading as soon as possible would be key to their successful performances in the examinations.